 The sense of "act or process of going over again," especially with a view to correction, is from 1560s.
 The meaning "general survey of a subject" is from c.
 1600; that of "a view of the past, a retrospective survey" is from 1670s.
 The meaning "general examination or criticism of a recent literary, dramatic, or artistic work" is attested from 1640s.
 Hence review used as a name for a periodical which publishes mainly articles on current affairs or critical examinations of literary works (1705).

-1570s, "examine again," from re- + view (v.).
-Meaning "look back on" is from 1751; that of "consider or discuss critically" is from 1781.
+1570s, "re-view, examine or view again," from re- "again" + view (v.).
+The meaning "look back on, recall by the aid of memory" is from 1751; that of "consider or discuss critically to bring out the excellences and defects" especially in the form of a written essay is from 1781.
 Related: Reviewed; reviewing.

 updated on August 07, 2021